 You remember your first strawberry, chocolate or vanilla Creamale in a frosted glass from

-Vernor's at the foot of Woodward near Bob-Lo.
-A bearded troll on every bottle and always
+Vernor's at the foot of Woodward near the Bob-Lo Boats.
+A bearded troll on every bottle and

 You remember Crystal Pool at 8 Mile and Greenfield.